w3f/polkadot-wiki/docs/glossary.md

 ## Bounty

-A mechanism which works in some sense as the reverse of a Treasury Proposal, allowing the Polkadot Council to indicate that there is a need to do some task for the Polkadot network, and allowing users to receive DOT in return for working on that task.
+A mechanism which works in some sense as the reverse of a Treasury Proposal, allowing the Polkadot Council to indicate that there is a need to do some task for the Polkadot network and allowing users to receive DOT in return for working on that task.

 ## Bridge